 Used Car: 2009 Scion tC Review

-Those who want a hip small car with lots of standard features, fantastic reliability and impressive cargo space should like the 2009 Scion tC.
+Those who want a hip small car with lots of standard features and impressive cargo space should like the 2009 Scion tC.

-With more standard features than many cars in its class and a top reliability rating, the 2009 Scion tC offers plenty of bang for your buck.
+With more standard features than many cars in its class, the 2009 Scion tC offers plenty of bang for your buck.
 The tC is only available in one trim that is equipped with a six-speaker Pioneer stereo, a USB port, air conditioning and power windows and door locks.
 Optional equipment included an upgraded Pioneer stereo and a touch-screen navigation system.
 The tC has a standard driver’s knee airbag, which is uncommon for a car in this category, as well as anti-lock brakes and electronic brake-force distribution.